 Transfer into NURS112M is an option only if there is space available in the program.
 Returning MCC nursing students and LPN-RN candidates have priority.
-In order to be considered for transfer from another nursing program, students must: have permission of the Director of Nursing, have successfully completed (a minimum course grade C) a Nursing Fundamentals course within the past 2 years and successfully complete the following: Excelsior College examination; #403: Fundamentals of Nursing with a grade of "C" or better.
+To be considered for transfer from another nursing program, students must:

+- · Have permission of the Director of Nursing. - Have successfully completed (a minimum course grade C) a Nursing Fundamentals course within the past 2 years. - · Successfully complete the ATI Fundamentals exam with a Level 2 or better.